U-6203: N.C. 210 Improvements - Johnston County

 Project U-6203 proposes the following improvements:

-- Improve intersections at N.C.
-50, Pleasant Coates Road, Raleigh Road
+Improve the intersections at N.C.
+50, Pleasant Coates Road, and Raleigh Road

 The proposed roadway typical section along N.C.
 210 includes four 11-foot travel lanes with a raised median and five-foot paved shoulders.